Biden addresses Iran tensions during Dubuque campaign event with Finkenauer

 Biden said that background made him particularly proud of Finkenauer’s endorsement.

-Finkenauer told the TH another consideration that sealed her decision to endorse Biden was his inclusion of the agricultural community and interests at various levels of his plans — from clean water and climate emissions to a $20 billion proposed investment in rural broadband.
+Finkenauer told the Telegraph Herald another consideration that sealed her decision to endorse Biden was his inclusion of the agricultural community and interests at various levels of his plans — from clean water and climate emissions to a $20 billion proposed investment in rural broadband.

 “We’ve been able to talk about this issue and the fact that it’s important to bring our farmers to the table,” she said.